 Whether you are packing a hospital bag, or you have to take a snack basket to visit someone in the hospital, getting healthy, nutritious snacks is the best way to survive hunger pangs at the hospital.
 When you can’t enjoy a full meal at the hospital, and all you have to do is maintain the energy to take labor pains or breastfeed a newborn, you need go-to snacks that are filling and a good energy booster.

 Scheduled C-section moms are advised not to eat anything at least 12 hours before surgery.
 Once you are done with the surgery, light saltine crackers with apple juice are recommended to see if you can digest food post-surgery without feeling nauseous.

 Although hospitals offer saltine crackers and apple juice, it is indeed a good idea to pack your favorite best snacks to take to the hospital for labor.

 Let’s find out the best snacks you can pack for your hospital stay that are not perishable or can stay fresh for a week or so.

-Here is what you need to know if you are looking for healthy snacks to create a hospital snack basket.
+Here is what you need to know if you are looking for good healthy snacks to create a hospital snack basket.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

-Healthy, nutritious Hospital snacks to take for labor
+Healthy, nutritious, and Good snacks to pack in hospital bag for labor

 Whether you prefer healthy whole wheat crackers or regular tasty ones, it all depends on what you want to eat during your hospital stay.

 Crackers with cream cheese or peanut butter are delicious savory snacks when you do not feel like eating anything sweet.
 However, if you have a C-section, you should eat plain crackers (not too heavy snacks) only after surgery to see if you can stomach lighter foods.

 Nuts with your favorite dry freeze fruits make the best trail mix.
 You can create your own or get a store-bought one.
 To satisfy your sweet tooth, you can mix almonds with dry cranberry, cashews, and M&Ms.

 Although I prefer raw and unsalted nuts in my trail mix, it depends on how you like them to taste.